tareq1988/wp-recaptcha-integration/readme.txt

 = 1.0.8 =
 - Feature: Individually set captcha theme in CF7 and Ninja forms (NoCaptcha only, old recaptcha not supported)
 - Fix: PHP Warning in settings.
+- Fix: PHP Fatal when check a old reCaptcha.
+- Fix: js error with jQuery not present
 - L10n: add Spanish

 = 1.0.7 =